-- Primary Backup path.
-Use the provided space to specify format for paths and names of files where to store backups.
-If you want to store backups on remote computers, the path must include UNC names.
-The path format may include optional expressions that enable the automatic creation of subfolders.
-The file name format may also include expressions.
-For example, you might specify - \\RemoteHost\ShareName\%COMPUTERNAME%\%DATETIME%. - Expression.
+- Expression.
 Click this button to specify path and file name notations in Backup path or Alternative backup path (optional).
 You can choose the following expressions: - Domain (%DOMAIN%).
 Name of the home domain of the computer being backed up. - Computer name (%COMPUTERNAME%).
 Name of the computer being backed up. - Date and Time (%DATETIME%).
 Date and time of the backup creation. - Sample path and file name matching the specified format.
-View an example of the path and file name that matches the format string supplied in Backup path or Alternative backup path (optional).

-Additional backup path (optional).
-This option is not supported for BMR backups.
+View an example of the path and file name that matches the format string supplied in Backup path or Alternative backup path (optional). - Additional backup path (optional).

-According to the Forest Recovery best practices, the RMAD Active Directory backup should be stored on a domain controller.
+IMPORTANT According to the Forest Recovery best practices, the RMAD Active Directory backup should be stored on a domain controller.
 At the same time, the Additional backup path option allows you to store the same Active Directory backup on remote backup storage.
 This can be useful if the DC is destroyed and you want to restore it from a BMR backup and the latest Active Directory backup.
 The retention policy is applied to both backup paths.
 So, if you set it to 10, and you have both paths configured - it means that there will be 5 backups on DC and 5 backups on the remote storage.